curtisyungen/outwork-1.0/README.md

 #### Improvements from last project:
 * I spent more time planning.
 However, project still evolved considerably during the coding process due to unforseen challenges and ideas.
-* Utilized Bootstrap instead of media queries
+* Utilized Bootstrap instead of media queries.

 #### Improvements for future projects:
-* Add descriptive comments to functions as I go instead of waiting until the end
+* Add descriptive comments to functions as I go instead of waiting until the end.
 * Break up large files into smaller ones, namely App.js.
 * Improve algorithm efficiency.
 Works for three users but would scale poorly.